 Regular monitoring of microbiological indicators within Saldanha Bay has continued to the present day and is now undertaken by the West Coast District Municipality (WCDM).
-The available data cover the period February 1999 to August 2021 for 20 stations (ten in Small Bay, five in Big Bay and five in Langebaan Lagoon).
-Data during this period has, for the most part, been collected on a monthly or bimonthly basis since 1999 at 14 stations within Small and Big Bay in Saldanha, with the exception of Station 11 (Seafarm - Transnet National Ports Authority) where no data were collected during 2003, 2004, 2008, 2010 and 2011.
+The available data cover the period February 1999 to July 2022 for 20 stations (ten in Small Bay, five in Big Bay and five in Langebaan Lagoon).
+Data during this period has, for the most part, been collected on a monthly or bimonthly basis since 1999 at 14 stations within Small and Big Bay in Saldanha, with the exception of Station 11 (Seafarm - Transnet National Ports Authority), where no data were collected during 2003, 2004, 2008, 2010 and 2011.
 Regular data collection was initiated at some of the Langebaan sites in 2004.
 Samples were collected at Stations 19 and 20 (Kraalbaai North and South, respectively) for the first time in 2012.
-In previous SOB reports, data were presented cover a complete calendar year to account for seasonal differences, the 2019,2020 and 2021 reports, however, includes data up until end July which includes both summer and winter data.
+In previous SOB reports, data were presented cover a complete calendar year to account for seasonal differences, the 2019, 2020, 2021 and 2022 reports, however, include data up until end June which therefore includes both summer and winter data.
 Compliance with mariculture guidelines were assessed by comparing faecal coliform counts to the DWAF 1995 guidelines (DWAF 1995d), whilst recreational use compliance was assessed by comparing E. coli count data to the revised recreational guidelines (DEA 2012).

-6.9.2.1 Water quality for recreational use
+6.6.2.1 Water quality for recreational use